National Eligibility cum Entrance Test (Undergraduate): Petitions filed in the Supreme Court

 Several petitions were filed in the High Courts of different states and the Supreme Court of India, including one by Alakh Pandey, co-founder of the ed-tech company Physics Wallah.
 On 13 June 2024, the Supreme Court of India allowed the cancellation of the scorecards of the 1,563 candidates who were given grace marks and ordered a re-test for those candidates.

-A Bench of Chief Justice of India DY Chandrachud with Justices JB Pardiwala and Manoj Misra dealt with the matter.
+A Bench of Chief Justice of India Dhananjaya Yeshwant Chandrachud with Justices Jamshed Burjor Pardiwala and Manoj Misra dealt with the matter.

 On 8 July, the CJI led bench of the Supreme court ordered the CBI Investigation officer to file an Investigation report and scheduled the next hearing for July 11 which was later postponed to 18 July.

 The petitions requesting re NEET were heard on 8 July, 11 July, 22 July as well as 23 July.
-The Supreme Court of India led by Chief Justice DY Chandrachud upheld the examinations and said that there was no indication of a widespread leak all over the country.
+The Supreme Court of India led by Chief Justice Dhananjaya Yeshwant Chandrachud upheld the examinations and said that there was no indication of a widespread leak all over the country.

+2026 controversy

+The 2026 examination was held on 3 May 2026.
+On May 11, it was reported that the Rajasthan Special Operations Group (SOG) had started an investigation after a "guess paper" circulated in Sikar was found to be very similar to the actual exam.
+According to reports, questions worth nearly 600 out of 720 marks matched the circulated material.
+While investigations are ongoing, the National Testing Agency (NTA) stated they are looking into these claims of paper leak and malpractice.

+On 12 May 2026, the examination that was held on 3 May was cancelled.
+The exam was reconducted on 21 June 2026.
+The leaked paper was circulated to a large number of students on social media platforms like Whatsapp, that made it difficult to trace who benefited from the leaked paper.
+The issue was formally turned over to the Central Bureau of Investigation for a thorough investigation.
+Initial investigations revealed that the leak may have occurred during the printing of the examination papers.

+Computer-based exam

+On 15 May 2026, the Union education minister Dharmendra Pradhan announced that the examination would be conducted in a fully computer-based test (CBT) mode from the following year (2027), marking a major reform to the national medical entrance examination system.